wispborne/persean-chronicles/README.md

 .

-This will reveal how many quests there are and their names.
+This will reveal quest start conditions.

 Do not read ahead if you would prefer to be surprised.